Editorial Review

 Author: PurePep Vital Research Editorial Team|Reviewed by: Scientific Compliance Reviewer

-Last reviewed: December 28, 2025
+Last reviewed: December 2025

 What Is SLU-PP-332 and Why Is It Called an Exercise Mimetic?

-The "exercise mimetic" designation reflects SLU-PP-332's ability to activate gene expression programs that are normally only triggered by physical exercise.
-During exercise, particularly endurance training, muscles undergo a coordinated molecular response involving hundreds of genes that enhance oxidative metabolism, mitochondrial biogenesis, fatty acid oxidation, and fatigue resistance.
-ERR proteins are master transcription factors that orchestrate much of this response.
-SLU-PP-332 activates these ERR proteins directly, bypassing the need for the mechanical and metabolic stress of exercise to trigger these adaptations.
+The "exercise mimetic" label reflects SLU-PP-332's ability to activate gene expression programs that normally only turn on during physical exercise.
+During endurance training, muscles undergo a coordinated response involving hundreds of genes.
+These genes enhance oxidative metabolism, mitochondrial growth, fatty acid oxidation, and fatigue resistance.

-A landmark 2023 study published in Nature by Xia et al. demonstrated that SLU-PP-332 treatment produced remarkable exercise-like adaptations in mice — including increased oxidative muscle fiber content, enhanced endurance capacity, and improved metabolic profiles — without any change in physical activity.
-These findings generated significant scientific and media attention, positioning SLU-PP-332 as a leading candidate in the "exercise in a pill" research space.
+These findings drew major scientific and media attention.
+SLU-PP-332 is now a leading candidate in the "exercise in a pill" research space.
 For context on how research compounds interact with metabolic pathways, see our peptide fundamentals guide.

 The ERR Pathway: Master Regulators of Exercise Adaptation

-Understanding SLU-PP-332 requires understanding the ERR family of nuclear receptors and their central role in exercise physiology:
+Understanding SLU-PP-332 requires understanding the ERR family of nuclear receptors and their central role in exercise physiology.

-SLU-PP-332 is a pan-ERR agonist, activating all three family members simultaneously.
-This broad activation recapitulates the full transcriptional response to exercise rather than targeting only one component.
-The compound binds to the ligand-binding domain of ERR proteins, stabilizing them in an active conformation that enhances transcription of target genes.
-For more on how molecular interventions can modulate metabolic pathways, explore our muscle growth peptide guide.
+SLU-PP-332 is a pan-ERR agonist that activates all three family members at once.
+This broad activation mirrors the full transcriptional response to exercise rather than targeting one component.
+The compound binds to the ligand-binding domain of ERR proteins.

 Key Research Findings: The 2023 Nature Study

-Muscle Fiber Type Conversion: Mice treated with SLU-PP-332 (50 mg/kg intraperitoneally, twice daily for 28 days) showed a significant shift in muscle fiber composition from glycolytic (Type IIb/IIx) fibers toward oxidative (Type I and Type IIa) fibers.
-In the soleus and gastrocnemius muscles, oxidative fiber content increased by 40-60% compared to vehicle-treated controls.
-This fiber type shift is identical to what occurs with chronic endurance training — normally requiring weeks to months of consistent aerobic exercise.
+Muscle Fiber Type Conversion: Mice treated with SLU-PP-332 (50 mg/kg intraperitoneally, twice daily for 28 days) showed a major shift in muscle fiber makeup.
+Glycolytic (Type IIb/IIx) fibers shifted toward oxidative (Type I and Type IIa) fibers.
+In the soleus and gastrocnemius muscles, oxidative fiber content rose by 40-60% versus controls.

 Free Peptide Calculator